SujitDevl/Miniblog/README.md

-# MiniBlog
-Hi guys,
+#Miniblog
-This is a simple blog for trending news & discussions, the Anime community, and personal thoughts.
+This is a simple blog website for personal thoughts, Anime discussion, and trending news.

-Languages Used for this: HTML, CSS, and JavaScript.
+Languages used: HTML, CSS, and JavaScript.